EzhilkumaranJ/Tic-Tac-Toe/README.md

 * In game_app.js, all the game related logics are described.

+Click [here](IMPLEMENTATION.md) for more details on the implementation

 ## How to start

 Clone this repo or download the source code.